Basile STARYNKEVITCH

 Recent Publications

-Here are some recent papers:
+Here are some recent papers or slides:

 Software contributions